 The day was a blur.

-After the plane hit the Pentagon, I tried to reach my ex-wife by phone but the lines were jammed for hours.
-When I did reach her, I urged her to leave immediately and go home to be with the kids.
-She t0ld me her building was being evacuated.
-She then sat on Canal Road — again — for hours, as helicopter gunships with baby-faced soldiers leaning out the window buzzed overhead.
+After the plane hit the Pentagon, I tried to reach family but the lines were jammed for hours.
+Friends sat on Canal Road — again — for hours, as helicopter gunships with baby-faced soldiers leaning out the window buzzed overhead.

 * I remember standing on the balcony of our building and seeing smoke from the Pentagon.
 We sent videographers to the Pentagon.
 What they saw was traumatizing.